 Figure (8) standard diagram of gallic acid for total phenolic measurement of golder plant

-After reading the absorbance of the samples at a wavelength of 765 nm and using the prepared equation from the standard graph, the amount of total phenol for ethanolic and aqueous extracts was obtained as 49.21 and 29.68 mg of gallic acid per gram of extract, respectively.
-Is.
+After reading the absorbance of the samples at a wavelength of 765 nm and using the prepared equation from the standard graph, the amount of total phenol for ethanolic and aqueous extracts was obtained as 49.21 and 29.68 mg of gallic acid per gram of extract, respectively. .
 Figure 9 shows the comparison of total phenol content of ethanolic and aqueous extracts.

 Since the reagent phenol compound, gallic acid, was used to draw the standard curve, then this amount can be attributed to the presence of gallic acid.
 There is a significant difference between the amounts of total phenol in the aqueous and organic extracts of plant leaves, so the best antioxidant activity is related to the ethanol extract of the leaves.
 The high amount of gallic acid in the leaves of this plant shows that its antioxidant power is probably related to the presence of phenolic compounds.